TwitchNovel/Novel/README.md

 # Novel
 A long and hard winter lay ahead of us.
 Call me Ishmael Maynard Keynes and kill everybody who dissents .
-This is madness of
+This is madness of the